DFE-Digital/sts-plan-technology-for-your-school/contentful/export-processor/README.md

     - You can also use:
         1. `npm run generate-test-suites` to generate the test suites
         2. `npm run data-tools` to run the other data tools but not the test suites
+        3. `npm run export-all-only` to export all data from Contentful, but not run any of the data validations etc.

 #### Environment variables